amedeos/amedeos.github.io/_drafts/2023-01-19-Using-ebpf-on-OpenShift-quick-and-dirty-way.md

 ```

 ### Create Dockerfile
-Create Dockerfile for your image:
+Create a Dockerfile for your image:
 ```bash
 $ mkdir buildbpf
 $ cd buildbpf